davidgrier/lorenzmie/lmsphere/README.md

 * **fitlmsphere1d**: Fits radial profile of normalized hologram to prediction of Lorenz-Mie theory.

-* **SVRfeature**: Object that automatically analyzed normalized holograms using Support Vector Regression.
+* **SVRfeature**: Object that automatically identifies and analyzes normalized holograms of colloidal spheres using Support Vector Regression to apply Lorenz-Mie theory.